David Brabham: Project Brabham

 The project is still gathering much needed investment to get the team onto the track with the aim to become part of the FIA World Endurance championship.

 "Our complete focus is now on finding and signing the investors and partners that will be vital in securing the investment required to make this vision a reality.
 When that investment is secured, the full Brabham-Digital platform will be developed and built, evolving into a much more engaging and powerful engine, divided into the three different knowledge sharing and e-learning platforms."

 Brabham Automotive

 Brabham launched Brabham Automotive in May 2018.
 Its first product is the Brabham BT62.
-Brabham drove the car on its racing debut at Brands Hatch on the 9th and 10th of November, participating in Britcar's annual 'Into the Night' races.
+Brabham drove the car on its racing debut at Brands Hatch on 9 and 10 November, participating in Britcar's annual 'Into the Night' races.
 He was joined in the car by Will Powell.
 He drove the car home to victory at Brands Hatch as a remarkable win, the Brabham BT62's first ever race and win and Brabham Automotive's first car and win.
 In a post-race interview he referred to his father's win at the 1966 British Grand Prix who won in a Brabham BT19.